 In a state where mental illness is highly prevalent and overdoses are the leading cause of accidental death, Ohio cannot afford to allow a disjointed system to continue.
 Not only does this lead to poor outcomes for those suffering from these conditions, but it also is cost-prohibitive to the public systems that support this population.

-Through its work, CCS unpacks some of this complexity, developing opportunities for all participants in this system to learn from one another, thereby making the system more effective and efficient.
+Through its work, Community Solutions unpacks some of this complexity, developing opportunities for all participants in this system to learn from one another, thereby making the system more effective and efficient.
 See what we’re doing to improve the behavioral health system.